stefaniuk/dans-engineering-journal/about.md

 permalink: /about/
 ---

-I'm a polyglot programmer, full-stack developer and system designer with very good sysadmin skills.
+Dan is a polyglot programmer, full-stack developer, software engineer and cloud architect with many years of experience using different technologies.
+He has been working for a large organisations as well as completing small contracts for individuals.

-Currently, I live in Britain and work at the Health and Social Care Information Centre.
-However, I'm available for projects, so feel free to get in touch if you think I might be interested in.
+Currently, he lives in England and works at NHS Digital.
+However, he is still available for projects.
+So, feel free to get in touch if you think he might be interested in.